grjd/JADreport_VallecasIndex/README.md

 import paper
 paper.main()
 ```
 Select a seed for reproducibility `np.random.seed(42)`.
-Declare in `csv_path` the dataset, pvix_shufs.csv contains a shuffled truncated version.
-For those who also like to have the compelte dataset please thumbs-up so the developers can see the requests and
+Declare in `csv_path` the dataset.
+The csv file pvix_shufs.csv contains a shuffled truncated version.
+For those who also like to have the complete dataset clone the repository and contact the developers, the eamil email address in the Git log.